iotayo/aivivn-tone/README.md

 The code to produce cleaned test data is [written by Khoi Nguyen](https://gist.github.com/suicao/5fd9e27bfb00a147998035730ca224d7?fbclid=IwAR13ufFJUTjTeyMO3KuN8dZTBACkC9ix-_XxN9Z6lshDdD8Eyn3KGPJri6o).

 The data used to train n-gram language model are taken from [this repo by @binhvq](https://github.com/binhvq/news-corpus).

+The Vietnamese dictionary used during beam search is taken from [this repo by @undertheseanlp](https://github.com/undertheseanlp/dictionary/blob/wiktionary/dictionary/words.txt).

+Finally, I'd like to thank the AIviVN admins for organizing the contest, providing the data, and preparing [a script to convert predicted text file to submission file](https://github.com/aivivn/vietnamese_tone_prediction_utils).